King Petar I Elementary School: Cultural Monument

 Based on its functional and aesthetic values the elementary school building is considered as its most important part.
 It was conceived as two-storey building with three facades facing the street.
 The representative entrance protruding bay with arched gaps, topped with the attic with balustrade dominates the main facade.
 Shaped according to the postulates of the academic architecture with the art nouveau elements, which reflect in the interior more than on the facades, the elementary school building represents the important creation not only in relation to the creation of the school buildings, but as the part of Belgrade architecture in general.

 Importance

-The building of the elementary school "King Petar I" represents the important achievement not only in the architecture of the school buildings, but in Belgrade architecture in general.
+The building of the elementary school "King Petar I" represents an important achievement not only in the architecture of school buildings, but in Belgrade architecture in general.
 According to the Decision made by the Cultural Heritage Protection Institute of the City of Belgrade no. 278/7 from 25 December 1965, the building was designated as a cultural monument.
-As the classification was newly introduced, on the list of cultural monuments the school is listed as No. 1.
+As the classification was newly introduced, the school is listed as No. 1 on the list of cultural monuments.

 Alumni

-Alumni include scientists, philosophers, royals, actors, athletes, revolutionaries, painters: Мihailo Petrović Alas, King Peter I of Serbia Stevan Stojanović Mokranjac, Moša Pijade, Pavle Savić, Dejan Udovičić, Ivo Lola and Јurica Ribar, Vladeta Jerotić, Svetozar Gligorić, Ružica Sokić, Nikola Simić, Minja Subota, Zoran Slavnić, Dragan Kapičić and others.
+Alumni include scientists, philosophers, royals, actors, athletes, revolutionaries, painters: Мihailo Petrović Alas, King Peter I of Serbia, Stevan Stojanović Mokranjac, Moša Pijade, Pavle Savić, Dejan Udovičić, Ivo Lola and Јurica Ribar, Vladeta Jerotić, Svetozar Gligorić, Ružica Sokić, Nikola Simić, Minja Subota, Zoran Slavnić, Dragan Kapičić and others.
 The school has its own hymn, composed by Minja Subota, with the text written by Saša Trajković.